wnfs-wg/spec/spec/nameaccumulator.md

 This algorithm updates an accumulator state by adding an arbitrary number of prime-sized elements to it and produces a succinct proof that verifies that the proving party knows a set of elements to go from the past state of the accumulator to the current.

-The algorithm for this proof is the "proof of knowledge of exponent" (PoKE*) from [this paper][IOP Batching Boneh], made non-interactive via the fiat-shamir heuristic.
+The algorithm for this proof is the "proof of knowledge of exponent" (PoKE*) from [this paper][IOP Batching Boneh], made non-interactive via the Fiat-Shamir heuristic.

 The number $l$ from the protocol is derived via SHA-3-hashing the big-endian bytes of the modulus, base, commitment and a counter.
 The base is the accumulator state before the elements were added and the commitment is the state after.
 The counter is the lowest 32-bit number that makes the first 128-bit truncated hash prime, if interpreted as a big-endian unsigned 128-bit integer.